ssuukk/VRHelper/README.md

 ## optional files

 `folder.png` - an icon for folder

 `video.png` - default video icon

 `mainstyles.css` - if present will override internal css

+# Running the server

+Just build it and start with

+`java -jar built_file.jar`